drmikeh/cheats-and-recipes/content/cheat/golang.md

     - 'language'
 ---

-Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+Go is an open source programming language from Google that makes it easy to build simple, reliable, and efficient software.

 <!--more-->